timjk/mixingMustard/README.md

 When I'm cleaning up
 --------
-1. Check view/model responsibilites are correct
-2. Image/link to soundcloud
+Check view/model responsibilites are correct Image/link to soundcloud
-3. Global soundcloud client id
+Global soundcloud client id
-5. check property and method naming consistency
-6. get rid of trackSet property on trackDetailsModel
-7. pass launchpad element to event trigger method
-8. consistent whitespace for method calls/definitions
-9. don't render in initializer
+check property and method naming consistency get rid of trackSet property on trackDetailsModel pass launchpad element to event trigger method consistent whitespace for method calls/definitions don't render in initializer
-10. change $(this.el) to this.$el

 for future: listen function is managed by backbone and prevents memory leaks